 - Preview and modify how your data will be indexed before committing the data to the test index.

-- Review the test data that you have added with the Search & Reporting app.
+- Review the test data that you added with the Search & Reporting app.
 Ask yourself these questions:

 - Do you see the sort of data you were expecting?